Laryngoscopy is the visual exam of the voice box, also called the larynx, and the vocal cords. It can be done as:

 You will sit up straight in a high-back chair.
 A headrest will push your head and jaw forward.
 The anesthesia will be sprayed into your throat.
 Your tongue will be covered with gauze and held by the doctor.
 You will then need to breathe through your mouth as if panting.
 A warm mirror will be held at the back of the throat.
 The doctor will ask you to make a specific sound and watch the larynx.
 If there is a foreign object, such as a chicken bone, it can be removed.

 The direct method is most often done after the indirect method.
 The direct method will allow the doctor to see a greater area.
-The direct method may also be used if your gag reflex did not allow a thorough exam during the indirect method.
+The direct method may also be used if your gag reflex did not allow a thorough exam using the indirect method.
 A special scope will be inserted through your nose or mouth and into your throat.
-The larynx will be examined through an eyepiece on the scope.
+The larynx will be examined through an eyepiece on the scope or a camera and screen.
 The doctor may then collect specimens, remove growths, or retrieve a foreign object trapped in the throat.
 This method is often done in the operating room under general anesthesia or in the office under local anesthesia.

 An indirect laryngoscopy only takes a few minutes.
 A direct laryngoscopy takes about 5–45 minutes, depending on the problem.